DraftKings Missouri promo code for MO sports betting launch: Bet $5, and get $300 in bonus bets instantly

 With the new DraftKings Missouri promo code, new users get $300 in bonus bets, win or lose, after their first $5 wager

-Missouri sports betting is live, meaning Missourians can take advantage of the latest DraftKings Missouri promo code, which offers $300 in bonus bets instantly after your first $5 wager.
-Whether you support the Kansas City Chiefs, St. Louis Blues, Missouri Tigers, or just happen to be a Missouri resident who roots for out-of-state teams, you can take advantage of this DraftKings Missouri promotion.
+Missouri sports betting launched earlier this week, giving sports bettors a great opportunity to take advantage of the latest DraftKings Missouri promo code, which offers $300 in bonus bets instantly after your first $5 wager.
+The Kansas City Chiefs, Missouri Tigers basketball, St. Louis Blues, and Saint Louis Billikens will all be in action this week, and Missourians can finally wager on their favorite teams and boost their bankrolls while doing so.
 Sign up for DraftKings Missouri here:

 For the full terms and conditions and how to claim the promo, read our DraftKings Missouri promo code review.